-Project overview
+Project Overview

 One of the main constraints was the reduced height of the overhead electric wires at the A573 overbridge.
 To achieve a compliant distance between the new station platform and the overhead line equipment, the station footprint was identified to be located south of the bridge.
 This, however, would have caused conflict with the reduced offset between the Fast and Slow lines, thus causing an expensive track rebuild.
 Locating the station near to the A573 overbridge was initially ruled out due to non-compliant electrical clearances at the platforms, this is a significant project risk.

-Noting a change in Railway Standards relating to how overhead electrical clearance risks can be managed, SLC proposed a risk-based approach.
+Noting a change in Railway Standards relating to how overhead electrical clearance risks can be managed, we proposed a risk-based approach.
 Independent advice was sought, along with views from Network Rail over acceptability and confidence of proceeding with the design.
 Following the Common Safety Method for Risk Assessment (CSM-RA) and adopting an ALARP (As Low As Reasonably Practicable) approach, this allowed the team to develop a preferred option that was deemed affordable and was supported by the Client and Network Rail.
 This enabled the OBC to be submitted with a viable Benefit to Cost Ratio (BCR).

 • Confirming the optimal site for the station.